Towards Automatic Evaluation and High-Quality Pseudo-Parallel Dataset Construction for Audio Editing: A Human-in-the-Loop Method: Introduction

 As an alternative to training-free approaches, supervised frameworks have also been explored by training models on explicitly constructed editing datasets.
-Audit\citep{wang2023audit} represents the first supervised audio editing framework, introducing a triplet-based dataset and training a dedicated latent diffusion model (LDM).
+Audit~\cite{wang2023audit} represents the first supervised audio editing framework, introducing a triplet-based dataset and training a dedicated latent diffusion model (LDM).
 To date, it remains the only task-specific paired dataset for audio editing.
-This dataset is created through audio mixing and combinatorial pairing strategies, leveraging the compositional nature of audio—unlike images, audio signals can be naturally combined to simulate coherent edits.
-A similar construction paradigm is adopted in InstructME\citep{han2023instructme}, which applies mixing-based strategies to generate supervision signals for music editing tasks.
-Meanwhile, MusicGen\citep{copet2023simple} and Instruct-MusicGen\citep{zhang2024instruct} explore autoregressive approaches based on discrete audio-text tokens, supporting tasks such as continuation, transformation, and editing.
-WavCraft\citep{liang2024wavcraft} further investigates instruction-based editing by employing large language models (LLMs) to interpret textual commands and orchestrate external audio and speech models for modification.
+This dataset is created through audio mixing and combinatorial pairing strategies.
+It leverages the compositional nature of audio, which unlike images, can be naturally mixed to simulate coherent edits.
+A similar construction paradigm is adopted in InstructME~\cite{han2023instructme}, which applies mixing-based strategies to generate supervision signals for music editing tasks.
+Meanwhile, MusicGen~\cite{copet2023simple} and Instruct-MusicGen~\cite{zhang2024instruct} explore autoregressive approaches based on discrete audio-text tokens, supporting tasks such as continuation, transformation, and editing.
+WavCraft~\cite{liang2024wavcraft} further investigates instruction-based editing by employing large language models (LLMs) to interpret textual commands and call external audio and speech models for modification.